Yabulu, Queensland: Palmer Nickel and Cobalt Refinery

-The Palmer Nickel and Cobalt Refinery is operated by Queensland Nickel, wholly owned by Clive Palmer.
+The Palmer Nickel and Cobalt Refinery was operated by Queensland Nickel.
 The Yabulu refinery became operational in 1974 after completion of the Greenvale to Yabulu railway line.
 Mining at Greenvale took place between 1974 and 1992 during which nickel laterite ore was transported to the Yabulu refinery by rail and processed up until 1993.
-Importation of ore from mines in New Caledonia, Indonesia, and the Philippines began in 1986 and continues to this day.
+Importation of ore from mines in New Caledonia, Indonesia, and the Philippines began in 1986 and continued until 2016.

-In 2009, Palmer bought Queensland Nickel and the Palmer Nickel and Cobalt Refinery.
+In 2009, Clive Palmer bought Queensland Nickel and the Palmer Nickel and Cobalt Refinery.
 The following year, the company increased production by 30%, prompting him to give $10 million worth of Christmas bonuses to staff, including 55 Mercedes-Benz B-Class cars and overseas holidays.
 Up to 750 people worked at the refinery, which produced 32,000 t of nickel and 19,000 t of cobalt per year.
 According to the general manager Trefor Flood, this figure had risen to 12,000 t of nickel per month by early 2010.